WurthElektronik/FeatherWings/SensorFeatherWing/README.md

 preferred host microcontroller.
 The inherent modularity of the ecosystem allows the FeatherWing to be easily integrated into any project.

 Würth Elektronik eiSos provides a Software Development Kit (SDK) with examples to support all the WE FeatherWings.
 Here are the salient features of the WE FeatherWing SDK.
+* The SDK is **open-source** and well documented.
 * It uses popular open-source tool chain including an IDE.
 * The examples are written in Arduino styled C/C++ for easy understanding.
 * The core components of the SDK are written in pure C to enable easy porting to any microcontroller platform.
 * Modular structure of the software stack makes it easy to integrate into any project.
 The SDK can be accessed on Github at [eismart FeatherWing GitHub](/../../).

 ### Necessary Steps